Thursday, September 29, 2011

 Physical and mental anguish for workers.
 Some victims have absolutely no reaction, while for others, the subsequent swelling and itching can be painful.

-Even without an extreme physical reaction, about with bedbugs can be psychologically scarring, says Potter, with victims reporting depression, anxiety, paranoia, and stress.
+Even without an extreme physical reaction, bedbugs can be psychologically scarring, says Potter, with victims reporting depression, anxiety, paranoia, and stress.
 "Probably one of the most under-reported issues is the mental anguish that comes with having bedbugs," says NPMA's Henriksen

 The bedbug situation was "very traumatic" for Fox's Clark, says Schnurman.
 When many folks think of bedbugs, they have a half-smile remembering the popular "good night, sleep tight, don't let the bedbugs bite," rhyme, he says.
 "But when it hits home, it's horrible.
 It's absolutely horrible."

 Widespread infestations.
-If caught early enough, the bug troubles can be contained to just a few cubicles.
+If caught early enough, the bug troubles can be contained in just a few cubicles.
 But if management doesn't spot a problem — or ignores bug sightings — the critters can eventually take over multiple floors of an office building.

 "If you go to an apartment where there's an infestation, it'll typically be centered on the bed or by the couch.
 But in an office, it can be anywhere," says Pinto.
 "They start wandering down the cubicles and down the walls looking for food."